-As part of our remit to make Classics accessible to everyone in our area, we offer local students the opportunity to attend the JSST Classical Civilisation and Ancient History Summer School at Repton School in Derbyshire on a full (£370) or partial bursary.
+As part of our remit to make Classics accessible to everyone in our area and thanks to the generosity of our members, we are delighted to be able to offer local students the opportunity to attend the JACT Classics and Ancient History Summer School at Repton School in Derbyshire on a full (£370) or partial bursary.

 “It really is an experience of a lifetime to attend Repton and is very much worth applying for a bursary if you are in need of one to gain such experience – I highly recommend it.”
 (Bursary Winner, 2018)

-Applications for the 2020 Summer School will open in the New Year
+Applications for the 2020 Summer School are now open!

-Bursaries will be awarded to students, aged 16 to 19, who in the opinion of the committee, answer that given year’s question in the most interesting and apt manner, and whose financial and/or personal circumstances affect their chances of attending the Summer School.
+Bursaries will be awarded to students, aged 16 to 19, who in the opinion of the committee, answer this year’s question in the most interesting and apt manner, and whose financial and/or personal circumstances affect their chances of attending the Summer School.

 Classics Summer School Students Bursaries 2019